hollowverse-archive/clown/README.md

 # npm run clown check
 ```

-When we run this command, Clown will figure out what our configuration files would look like if they were to be extended by Clown
+When we run this command, clown will figure out what our configuration files would look like if they were to be extended by clown
 itself.
 After it figures this out, it will compare the result with what actually exists.
 If it sees that the two results are different, it will print an error message telling us which files are different and how they are different.

 ### Overriding configurations

-_Extension folders that appear later in the `extensions` array, overwrite the values of previous extension folders._
+_Extension folders that appear later in the `extensions` array, override the values of previous extension folders._

 That means we can override configurations by creating any local folder and specifying it in our `clown.json` `extensions` array, like
 so: